 The NYS DOH has completed a source water assessment for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
-The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to the consumers is or will become contaminated.
+The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is or will become contaminated.
 See "Table of Detected Contaminants" for a list of the contaminants that have been detected.
-The source water assessments provide resource managers with additional information for protecting source waters into the future.
-As mentioned before, our water is derived from two drilled wells.
-The source water assessment has rated these wells as having a medium-high to high susceptibility to microbials and nitrates.
-These ratings are due primarily to the close proximity of the low-level residential activity and the septic system that are located in the assessment area.
-In addition, the wells draw from an unconfined aquifer of unknown hydraulic conductivity and the overlying soils are not known to provide adequate protection from potential contamination.
-While the source water assessment rates our wells as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered to your home meets New York State's drinking water standards for microbial contamination.
-A copy of the assessment, including a map of the assessment area can be obtained by contacting us, as noted in the report.
+The source water assessments provide resource managers with additional information for protecting source waters into the future

+As mentioned before, our water is derived from a drilled well.
+The source water assessment has rated this well as having a medium-high susceptibility to microbials.
+This rating is due primarily to the close proximity of the septic system that is located in the assessment area.
+In addition, the well draws from fractured bedrock and the overlying soils are not known to provide adequate protection from potential contamination.
+While the source water assessment rates our well as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State's drinking water standards for microbial contamination.

+A copy of this assessment, including a map of the assessment area can be obtained by contacting us, as noted in this report.